-Designed for working professionals from Winston-Salem, Greensboro, Raleigh and beyond, the Elon MBA is one of the outstanding programs of the Martha and Spencer Love School of Business.
+Designed for working professionals from Winston-Salem, Greensboro, Raleigh, and beyond, the Elon MBA is one of the outstanding programs of the Martha and Spencer Love School of Business.
+Classes are offered in two convenient locations—Elon University's main campus and The Solution Center at Research Triangle Park.
 The school is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
-Less than 5 percent of the world’s business schools have earned AACSB accreditation.
+Less than five percent of the world’s business schools have earned AACSB accreditation.

 Alisha Horky, Kacy Kim and Carri Tolmie shared insights from their research studies involving cause-related marketing, the psychology of branding, ad countdown effects and sports team symbols’ effect on distance performance.

 As part of an international business course, students visited VF Corp., AkzoNobel Coatings, UPS and Cisco abroad to discuss the challenges and opportunities presented by doing business in 21st century Europe.